EffectConnect/MarketplacesPluginSW6/README.md

     + [Tasks](#tasks)

 ## Installation
-You can install the EffectConnect Marketplaces Shopware 6 Plugin using 2 possible methods:
+You can install the EffectConnect Marketplaces Shopware 6 Plugin using the ZIP installation method.

-##### 1. Shopware Store (recommended)
-In the back-end of your Shopware 6 webshop, go to Extensions -> Store and search for EffectConnect Marketplaces.
-Then install the plugin from there and follow the steps.
-*Note: This method is highly recommended, because you will receive updates automatically.*

-##### 2. ZIP upload
+##### ZIP upload
 In the back-end of your Shopware 6 webshop, go to Extensions -> My Extensions and click the upload extension button.
 Then upload the ZIP-file which can be downloaded from the GitHub releases page of this project.

 #### Activation
 After installation the plugin can be activated in the Shopware 6 Extensions module.

+#### Updating
+In Shopware versions below 6.4.17 it's necessary to run the scheduled-task:register command after plug-in updates.

 ## Configuration
 #### API Keys